Green Bay, Wisconsin: Education

+The University of Wisconsin–Green Bay serves as a major public institution in the region, offering undergraduate and graduate degrees across a broad spectrum of disciplines.
+Bellin College of Nursing and Northeast Wisconsin Technical College are also based in the Green Bay area, while College of Menominee Nation, Concordia University Wisconsin, Lakeland College, Medical College of Wisconsin, and Rasmussen College operate regional campuses or centers in the city.

 Media

 Green Bay is served by the Green Bay Press-Gazette and The Press Times, a locally published weekly newspaper introduced in March 2019.
 Another local newspaper, the Green Bay News-Chronicle, ceased publication in 2005.